koii-network/docs/develop/build-dapps-with-koii/using-nfts-as-content/lists-and-leaderboards.md

 **Search**

-Search is currently implemented using clientside libraries which draw from the same core NFT list, and can be customized by editing the Search Component, [**shown here**](../template-library/leaderboard-app/customization/search).
+Search is currently implemented using clientside libraries which draw from the same core NFT list, and can be customized by editing the search component, [**shown here**](../template-library/leaderboard-app/customization/search).
 <br />

 **Thumbnails**

 Since your app will live on decentralized storage, it can sometimes be difficult to generate thumbnail images on the fly for your NFT assets, and it can be even harder to set OpenGraph tags for sharing content.

-To streamline this process, Koii has provided a thumbnail generation API powered by Koii Tasks, to which you can POST new NFTs so that they will have nicely formatted previews when sharing on social media.&#x20;
+To streamline this process, Koii has provided a thumbnail generation API powered by Koii tasks, to which you can POST new NFTs so that they will have nicely formatted previews when sharing on social media.&#x20;

 ```tsx
 📦src